ChiHaoLu/Lethal-Company-ItemName-List/README.md

 In summary, this code is designed to find and print the names of classes and variables related to `GrabbableObject` within a project folder.

 You can see there are some `var`/`class` name weird, I will try to solve it in the future in leisure time.
-However, you can filter them by eyes haha!
+However, you can roughly find them by eyes haha!

 ```
 Grabbable Objects found: